timothepearce/laravel-time-series-docs/docs/getting-started/implement-a-projection.md

 Your newly created Projection will be accessible in the `app/models/projections` folder.

-It is defined as following:
+It is defined as follows:

 ```php title="app/Models/Projections/MyProjection.php"
 <?php